 Pink and Red

 After freezing the fruit, add the fruit to a blender and crush it.
-When it is slightly liquefied, pour it through a strainer to remove the pulp/seeds and refrigerate it.
+When slightly liquefied, pour it through a strainer to remove the pulp/seeds and refrigerate it.
 Your dye is ready for use.
 Store it in an airtight container to make it last longer.